GroundhogState/thesis/01_frontmatter.md

 ## Abstract

+## Dedication

+To my parents, who finally get to see me graduate school for what might be the last time.

 ## Acknowledgements

 Well, this is about the time I start collecting some nice things to say to people who've stuck around.
 There will no doubt be more to add in future as I reflect on people's contributions.